 However, the use of the reporting verb ('said' in this case) in the latter differentiates it from the former.

 II.
 Indirect reported speech: By using one's own words to replace the exact words of the speaker.

-The teacher said she would give a test on reported speech today.
+The teacher said she would give a test on reported speech the next day.